boblund/ribackup/README.md

 ```
 node verifyHashes.mjs 2>/tmp/verifyHashes.err
 ```
 This will cause the backup server to generate a stream of (file, hash) tuples to the source server where they will be compared to the equivalent source (file, hash).
-Stdout is a repeating message showing the number of files compared and elapsed time in seconds.
+Stdout is a progress indicator showing the number of files compared and elapsed time in seconds.
 Stderr shows:
 - Backup files no longer on the source.
 This can happen when doing snapshot-incremental backups and deleting the source file.
 - Files with hash mismatches between the source and backup.
 # License